 Cardiovascular and Cancer Genetics

-Earlier work in Dr. Hwang’s lab revealed that p53, one of the most commonly mutated tumor suppressor genes that controls multiple pathways involved in cell growth, also regulates the mitochondria as part of its adaptive activities against oxidative and other cellular stresses.
-The research group is focusing on this link between cancer and mitochondrial metabolism, which also impacts the cardiovascular system, by using mouse models as well as by performing translational studies in patients with Li-Fraumeni syndrome (LFS), a cancer predisposition disorder caused by diverse germline mutations in TP53.
-Their work has shown that inhibiting mitochondrial metabolism can prevent tumorigenesis in a mouse model of LFS and that p53 can protect the mitochondrial genome in chemotherapy-induced heart failure, both of which may have important clinical implications.
-While continuing to examine the role of p53 in cardiac muscle homeostasis, they have recently identified specific pathways that regulate the mitochondria and may be involved in skeletal muscle adaptation to exercise training and chronic fatigue.
-The goal of their study on mitochondrial metabolism in model systems is to determine their relevance to human diseases through translational studies and to develop new strategies for cancer prevention and maintaining cardiovascular health.
+Earlier work in Dr. Hwang’s lab revealed that p53, the most commonly mutated tumor suppressor gene in human cancers that controls multiple pathways involved in cell growth, also regulates mitochondrial respiration as part of its adaptive activities against oxidative and other cellular stresses.
+Their work using mouse models as well as translational studies in patients with Li-Fraumeni syndrome (LFS), a cancer predisposition disorder caused by diverse inherited mutations in TP53, revealed that mutant p53 can have gain-of-function activities to promote oxidative metabolism and increase aerobic exercise capacity.
+Furthermore, they found that inhibiting mitochondrial metabolism can prevent tumorigenesis in LFS mouse models and that p53 can prevent chemotherapy-induced heart failure by maintaining the mitochondrial genome, both of which have important clinical implications.
+While continuing to examine the role of p53 in cardiac muscle homeostasis, they have recently identified a specific gene that regulates the mitochondria and appears to cause skeletal muscle bioenergetic deficiency in chronic fatigue syndrome.
+They have also identified a specific mitochondrial signaling pathway that mediates skeletal muscle adaptation to exercise, thereby increasing fatty acid oxidation and preventing obesity.
+The clinical relevance of these mechanistic insights are being determined through human translational studies with the potential to develop novel strategies for improving cardiovascular health.

 Meet the Team